chharvey/counterpoint/docs/reference/types.md

 where **keys** are keywords or identifiers, and **values** are expressions.
 The number of properties in a record is called its **count**.
 The count and types of record **entries** (the “slots” where values are stored) are fixed and known at compile-time.
+The order of entries is *not* significant: though records can be iterated over, the order in which this is done is implementation-dependent; thus authors should not rely on any particular iteration order.
 Records are heterogeneous, meaning they can be declared with different entry types.
 Record entries cannot be added or deleted, but if the record is mutable, they can be reassigned.